 Tell us more about your establishment in India.
 Where do you stand today?

 We intend to establish and validate a production unit in India that meets the regulatory requirements to produce a necessary volume of our test kit in order to conduct the final clinical trials so that the product can be approved.

 What makes EMPE such an interesting company right now?

-If you look 5 years ahead, what does EMPE look like then?
+If you look five years ahead, what does EMPE look like then?

-In five years we have started to change the way tuberculosis is treated in India.
+In five years, we have started to change the way tuberculosis is treated in India.
 We will succeed in this because we have been so focused on our test.
 It is a completely realistic goal for us to be one of the big players who managed to spread the diagnostic test and solve the problems with antibiotic resistance.
-I am convinced that our recipe for success–simplicity and focusing on one problem–will help us achieve our goals in five years.
+I am convinced that the main variables in our success formula––simplicity and a strong focus on one problem–– will help us achieve our goals in five years.